About Internal Funding Sources

 Paper Presentation at Scholarly Conferences*

-The fund provides assistance for eligible persons (see competition guidelines for details), in disciplines supported by SSHRC, who are presenting the results of their research at scholarly conferences in Canada or elsewhere.
+The fund provides assistance for eligible persons (see competition guidelines for details), in disciplines supported by the Social Sciences and Humanities Research Council (SSHRC), who are presenting the results of their research at scholarly conferences in Canada or elsewhere.
+Applications submitted to this competition are adjudicated using the Vice-President's Grants Committee Rating Scale for Conference Travel [pdf].

 Travel Grants for International Representation*